hyperledger-cacti/cacti/docs/docs/external/getting-started.md

 Make sure you have an SSH or GPG key registered in https://github.com to allow seamless cloning of repositories (at present, various setup scripts clone repositories using the `https://` prefix but this may change to `git@` in the future).

 #### Package Access Token:
-Create a personal access token with `read:packages` accesss in github in order to use modules published in github packages.
+Create a personal access token with `read:packages` access in github in order to use modules published in github packages.
 Refer [Creating a Personal Access Token](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token) for help.

 ## Getting the Code and Documentation